mapbender/mapbender-documentation/en/book/quickstart.rst

 Configure your WMS
 ================================================================================
 You can configure the WMS for your specific application.
-Maybe you don't want to provide all layers or you want to change the order or titles of the layer or disable the feature info or change the maxscale for a layer.
+Maybe you don't want to provide all layers or you want to change the order or titles of the layer or disable the feature info or change the min-/maxscale for a layer.

 #.
-Choose |mapbender3-button-edit| ``Applications --> edit-Button --> Layers --> edit-Button`` to configure the Service Instance.
+Choose ``Applications -->`` |mapbender3-button-edit| ``edit-Button --> Layers --> edit-Button`` to configure the Service Instance.

 #.
 You will see a table with the layers of the Service.